pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - From .Net: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-dotnet as nice sample to start with
 - From PnP PowerShell: see https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-powershell for a sample

+## [January release (unreleased)]

+### Added

+- Support for new 1st party web parts: these can now be included in your webpartmapping.xml files

+### Changed

+- Massive performance improvements (double as fast) for page transformation.
+Also improves performance of the (publishing) page scanner components

 ## [December release (prod) - version 1.0.1812.1]

 ### Changed